andiyusanto/digital_envision_test/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-1. to acces the microservices use this credential : basic auth admin : supersecretadmin
+1. to access the microservices use this credential : basic auth admin : supersecretadmin
 2. export postman collection (digital_envision_test.postman_collection.json) to test the microservices